syncfusion-content/angularjs-docs/angularjs/DatePicker/Validation.md

 {% endhighlight %}

-Refer the below code for  uses the CSS to display validition of each form control.
+Refer the below code for  uses the CSS to display validation of each form control.

 {% highlight css %}